 Start using Global Alert now at globalalert.org

 Are you running a race, hosting an event, or completing a momentous challenge?
 Help Ocean Recovery Alliance deliver Global Alert to areas in need by using your event as an opportunity to fundraise money for solutions that keep plastic out of our waterways and ocean.

 Rivers are like arteries that flow into the heart, the ocean.
-The Global Alert tool links constituents of inland watersheds on a global basis with the ocean.
+The Global Alert platform links stakeholders of inland watersheds , anywhere in the world, with the ocean.